amitlus/Django-Project-Posts-Blog/README.md

 # Django-Project-Posts-Blog
-My first project- coded 2 years ago before starting Computer Science degree in the University.
+My first coding project- coded 2 years ago before starting Computer Science degree in the University.
+I learned everything by my own online.
+During this project I realized that I want to be a programmer, and then I signed-up to my CS degree.

+UPDATE:
 On the first day of 2022 I checked if it runs, and had to change "load staticfiles" to "load static" in Templates/index.html following Django new version.

 For me: (When I'll try to run it again in 2 years haha)